albar965/littlenavmap-manual/en/OPTIONS.md

 All directories including sub-directories in this list will be omitted when loading the scenery library into the _Little Navmap_ database.
-You can also use this list to speed up database loading if you exclude directories that do not contain airports or navaids (landclass, elevation data and others).
+You can also use this list to speed up database loading if you exclude directories that do not contain airports or navaids \(landclass, elevation data and others\).

+You can also exclude `BGL` or `DAT` files if needed.

+Note that you can select more than one entry in the file or directory dialogs.

+Select one or more entries in the list and click on `Remove` to delete then from the list.

 #### Select Paths to exclude add-on recognition {#scenery-library-database_exclude-add-on}

-All scenery data that is found outside of the base flight simulator `Scenery` directory is considered an add-on and will be highlighted on the map and also considered during search for add-ons.
+**FSX/P3D:** All scenery data that is found outside of the base flight simulator `Scenery` directory is considered an add-on and will be highlighted on the map as well as considered during search for add-ons.

+**X-Plane:** All airports in the `Custom Scenery` folder are considered add-on airports and will be highlighted accordingly.

 You can use this list to modify this behavior.